toivjon/multiplatform-sockets/README.md

 This library contains following features:

 - A support for TCP and UDP communication.
-- A support for IPv4 and IPv6 address families.
+- A support for IPv4 and IPv6.
 - TODO

 ## Compilation